jgstew/jgstew.github.io/_posts/2018-10-30-BigFix-Settings-Optimizations.md

 - [***Run Always:***](https://github.com/jgstew/bigfix-content/blob/master/fixlet/clientsettings/Set%20__BESClient_Comm_CommandPollEnable_%20to%20_1_%20-%20Universal.bes) Force command polling to be enabled
 - [***Run Always:***](https://github.com/jgstew/bigfix-content/blob/master/fixlet/clientsettings/Force%20CommandPollInterval%20to%20be%20less%20than%206%20hours%20-%20Universal%20-%20Policy.bes) Set command polling to at least once every 6 hours
 - [***Run Once:***](https://github.com/jgstew/bigfix-content/blob/master/fixlet/clientsettings/Set%20__BESClient_Resource_PowerSaveEnable_%20to%20_1_%20after%202%20days%20-%20Universal.bes) Set `_BESClient_Resource_PowerSaveEnable` after 2 days in BigFix

+## What about new BigFix clients?

+### prepopulate settings with clientsettings.cfg

+- Can be used with Windows & Mac installers (EXE & PKG)
+- Can be used with Linux installers [using a script](https://github.com/jgstew/tools/blob/fa64fb29cac7788166b883c1a41c45a6f6ed7d58/bash/install_bigfix.sh#L277)
+- Will improve BigFix performance from the start!

 ## What about other settings?